yoctoproject/poky/documentation/profile-manual/usage.rst

 writes it to a disk file to save it.

-The part of this process that we're looking at in the above call stacks is the part where the kernel passes the data it's read from the socket down to wget i.e. a copy-to-user.
+The part of this process that we're looking at in the above call stacks is the part where the kernel passes the data it has read from the socket down to wget i.e. a copy-to-user.

 Notice also that here there's also a case where the hex value is